I want a no contact order, where do I go?

 The County Attorney's Office encourages participation from victims.
 At the beginning of the case, our office will mail you paperwork in which we ask you to register with our office.
 The purpose of this is to get your permission to keep you updated on the progress of a case by mailing you notifications to inform you of court dates and outcomes.
 If you do not fill out the registration form and mail it back to us, you may not get the notifications.
 At any time, whether you choose to register or not, you may contact the County Attorney's Office to speak with the attorney or victim/witness coordinator to get information about your case.

 I have a question about a subpoena to appear for a trial or hearing, who do I need to speak to?

 Contact the County Attorney's Office to speak to the attorney assigned to your case or contact the Victim/Witness Coordinator at (563)326-8644.
-Directions are also printed in the lower left hand corner of your subpoena.
+Directions are on back of copy served by the Sheriff's Office.

 I need to get on a payment plan to get my driver's license reinstated, what do I need to do?